How to Determine the Best Size

 2. How Often Do You Want to Cook It?

 You also need to think about how often you're going to use an air fryer.
 If you're only going to use it occasionally, or use it for limited purposes, like cooking baked potatoes or homemade french fries, you need to consider if you have enough space to store it between uses.
 My eight-quart fryer is too large to put away in a cabinet, so I keep it on the countertop.
-I use it multiple times per week, so having it taking up space isn't an issue.
+I use it multiple times per week, so having it take up space isn't an issue.
 If you don't plan to use an air fryer often, think more carefully about size versus storage space and consider if a smaller size can work for your needs.

 How to Estimate the Basket Dimensions